alirezafazeli8/Learn_Sass/README.md

 # Learn_Sass
-i learned sass and now i uploaded this simple project . just this project for my learning.
+I learned sass and now i uploaded this simple project . just this project for my learning.

 The Sass Topics that i used in the simple project:
 <hr>